-Megan graduated with cum laude honors from Regis College in 2007 with her Bachelor of Science in Nursing degree, and summa cum laude honors from the University of Hartford in 2019 with a Master of Science in Nursing Public Health degree.
+Megan graduated cum laude honors from Regis College in 2007 with her Bachelor of Science in Nursing degree and summa cum laude honors from the University of Hartford in 2019 with a Master of Science in Nursing Public Health degree.
 Megan obtained her EMT in 2003 from Northeastern University.

 Megan applies her knowledge to help impart wisdom to others through her teaching ventures.
-She is an active adjunct clinical nursing instructor, CPR instructor, and Emergency Medical Services, instructor.
-Prior to assuming the program coordinator role, Megan had been teaching with CT-EMSC since 2018, bringing both Pediatric Simulation to emergency departments and Pediatric Education for Prehospital Providers to EMS agencies throughout the state.
+She is an active adjunct clinical nursing instructor, CPR instructor, and Emergency Medical Services instructor.
+Before assuming the program coordinator role, Megan had been teaching with CT-EMSC since 2018, bringing pediatric simulations to emergency departments and Pediatric Education for Prehospital Providers to EMS agencies throughout the state.
 Megan also provides medication administration and Epi-Pen training to local daycare providers.

 Tom Martin MSN, APRN, CCRN-K, EMT